 PEDMG Secure Ranging uses Secure TRN subfields (see 29.9.3) as part of the TRN fields of EDMG PPDUs.
 Those TRN subfields are based on bit sequences henceforth denoted as Secure TRN Sequences.
 These Secure TRN bit Sequences are generated as follows:

-The first 32 octets of the Secret Key (See Figure 9-619e – Ranging Operation Parameters field format) (#1293) are used for encryption using AES-Counter Mode CBC-MAC Protocol (AES-CCMP) to ensure the privacy and integrity of message exchanges between the I-STA and R-STA.
-The last 32 octets of the Secret Key are used as Input Key Material (IKM) to generate pseudo random Secure TRN Sequences that are used to construct secure ranging waveforms at the I-STA and R-STA respectively.
+.

-Both the Secret Key and Salt shall be discarded after the FTM session is terminated, i.e., each FTM session shall have a different 64-octet Secret Key and 32-octet Salt.
+The Secret Key is 32 octets randomly generated by the ISTA and sent in the Secure Ranging Operation Parameters field (see Figure 9-619e Ranging Operation Parameters field format) of the PEDMG Specific Parameters subelement of the Fine Timing Parameters element sent by the ISTA to the RSTA in the initial Protected Fine Timing Measurement request. (see 11.22.6.3.5 EDMG Secure ToF Measurement Setup).
+The Secret Key is used as Input Key Material (IKM) to generate pseudo-random Secure TRN Sequences that are used to construct secure ranging waveforms at the I-STA and R-STA respectively.

-Generation of pseudo-random Secure TRN Sequences is based on the following rules from reference RFC5869 (available at: https://tools.ietf.org/html/rfc5869):
+The Secret Key shall be discarded after the FTM session is terminated.
+Each FTM session shall have a different Secret Key.

-HKDF (Hashed Message Authentication Code (HMAC)-based Key Derivation Function) must be used.
+Pseudo-random Secure TRN Sequences are generated using HKDF (Hashed Message Authentication Code (HMAC)-based Key Derivation Function) specified in IETF RFC5869 (https://tools.ietf.org/html/rfc5869)

 The hash function to be employed in HKDF is SHA-256.

-The last (i.e., least significant) 32 octets of the Secret Key are to be used as the IKM in HKDF.
-See RFC5869, subclause 2.2 for IKM.
+The Secret Key is used as the IKM in HKDF.
+See RFC5869 section 2.2 for IKM.

-The Salt is 32 octets and Salt bit string is not all zeros.
-See RFC5869, subclause 2.2 for Salt.
+The Salt is the PMKID corresponding to the security association between the ISTA and RSTA.
+See RFC5869, section 2.2 for Salt.

-A pseudo-random key (PRK) is generated using the hash function accepting IKM and salt as inputs as presented at the end of subclause 2.2 of RFC5869.
+A pseudo-random key (PRK) is generated using the hash function accepting IKM and salt as inputs.
+See RFC5869 section 2.2.

 The Info field is the fixed string ”PEDMG Secure ToF”.
 Key reuse across different subsystems must be avoided through carefull system architecture, Secret Key must not be visible outside of the subsystem.
 See RFC5869, subclause 2.3 for Info field.

-Pseudo-random Secure TRN Sequences (Output keying material (OKM)) are produced based on PRK, Info and the length of Secure TRN Sequences as inputs as presented in subclause 2.3 of 11 RFC5869.
+Pseudo-random Secure TRN Sequences are the output of the HKDF-Expand function with PRK, Info field and the length of Secure TRN Sequences required as inputs .
+See RFC5869, section 2.3.

-— One-time calculation of all pseudo-random Secure TRN Sequences for multiple timing measurements should be used for minimizing HKDF set-up costs in case of multiple ranging attempts.
+One-time calculation of all pseudo-random Secure TRN Sequences for multiple timing measurements should be used for minimizing HKDF set-up costs in case of multiple ranging attempts.
+The length of the Secure TRN seqeuences generated shall be long enough for generating Secure TRN subfields for the number of bursts expected in the session.

-Furthermore, if memory is not constrained in an implementation, caching multiple Secret Keys and Salt pairs and pre-generating all Secure TRN Sequences for multiple timing measurements and multiple FTM sessions is allowed provided that this information is not revealed to third parties.
+Furthermore, if memory is not constrained in an implementation, caching multiple Secret Keys and pre-generating all Secure TRN Sequences for multiple timing measurements and multiple FTM sessions is allowed provided that this information is not revealed to third parties.

 TGaz Editor: Change the text in 11.22.6.3.5 (P120L32-39)

 An ISTA may request a Secure ToF measurement by setting the Secure ToF Measurement subfield in the Measurement Parameters field in the initial (#1449) Protected Dual of the Fine Timing Measurement Request frame.
 An ISTA shall not set the Secure ToF Measurement subfield in a request to an RSTA if the RSTA has not set the Secure ToF Supported field in the EDMG Capabilities field to 1.
+The ISTA shall generate a 32 octet random Secret Key and include it in the Secure Ranging Operation Parameters field (see Figure 9-619e Ranging Operation Parameters field format) in the initial Protected Dual of the Fine Timing Measurement Request frame.
 An RSTA that supports Secure ToF measurement shall acknowledge a request for Secure ToF measurement by setting the Secure ToF Measurement subfield in the Measurement Parameters field in the initial (#1449) Protected Dual of the Fine Timing Measurement frame.